polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ---
-title: Web sockets and SignalR with Magic
+title: Hyperlambda and Web Sockets
 description: This article shows you how to use SignalR and web sockets with Magic and Hyperlambda, by walking you through creating a simple chat client, allowing multiple users to chat in real time, using Angular and Hyperlambda.
 ---

+# Hyperlambda and Web Sockets

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

-# Web Sockets and SignalR with Magic
+* How to use Web Sockets in Hyperlambda and Magic
+* How to create a minimalistic chat client using Hyperlambda and Angular

 In addition to [plain CRUD](/tutorials/database-crud/) Magic also supports web sockets.
-In case you're new to sockets, a web sockets is a bidirectional communication channel through which your web server can _"push"_ data to clients.
+In case you're new to web sockets, a web socket is a bidirectional communication channel through which your web server can _"push"_ data to clients.
-A typical use case for this is chat applications, but obviously this is useful in a lot of other scenarios too.
-In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugins of Magic, to let multiple users chat with each other, having the messages transmitted in real time to all clients.
+A typical use case for this is a chat application, but obviously this is useful in a lot of other scenarios too.
+In this tutorial, we will create a chat client in Angular and Hyperlambda, using the server side SignalR plugin in Magic, to let multiple users chat with each other, having the messages transmitted in real time to all clients.
-If you prefer to see me walk you through this article, you can watch the following video.
+If you prefer to see me walk you through this in a video, you can watch the following YouTube video.

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/8NXO1V1i-JY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>